 While it is something that may or may not happen, some businesses are still willing to take that chance.

-It may make sense for some businesses to spend the majority of their marketing budget on video and social media tools because of the nature of their business.
+It may make sense for some businesses to spend most of their marketing budget on video and social media tools because of the nature of their business.

 Regardless of what you pick, it’s why you picked the budget for certain tools that makes the difference.

-You may think if you are using four marketing tools then the best thing is to allocate 25% of the marketing budget to each tool that you are using.
+You may think if you are using four marketing tools, then the best thing is to allocate 25% of the marketing budget to each tool you use.

 While some may think it may make sense, it won’t make sense if you are using some tools more than others.

-The best way to go about establishing your digital marketing plan is by prioritising your tools and setting aside the highest amount of the marketing budget for the most used digital tool.
+The best way to establish your digital marketing plan is by prioritising your tools and setting aside the highest amount of the marketing budget for the most used digital tool.